sharkeyryan/pgvectorscale-rag-solution/README.md

 # Building a High-Performance RAG Solution with Pgvectorscale and Python

-This tutorial will guide you through setting up and using `pgvectorscale` with Docker and Python, leveraging OpenAI's powerful `text-embedding-3-small` model for embeddings.
-You'll learn to build a cutting-edge RAG (Retrieval-Augmented Generation) solution, combining advanced retrieval techniques (including hybrid search) with intelligent answer generation based on the retrieved context.
-Perfect for AI engineers looking to enhance their projects with state-of-the-art vector search and generation capabilities with the power of PostgreSQL.
+This project uses `pgvectorscale` with Docker and Python, leveraging Ollama running `nomic-embed-text` model for embeddings.
+It is a RAG (Retrieval-Augmented Generation) solution, combining retrieval techniques (including hybrid search) with intelligent answer generation based on the retrieved context.

-## YouTube Tutorial
+## Credits and links
+This project was forked from [Dave Ebbelaar](https://github.com/daveebbelaar)'s Pgvector RAG tutorial repo: [pgvectorscale-rag-solution](https://github.com/daveebbelaar/pgvectorscale-rag-solution)

+The main difference is that I used a local Ollama instance running "nomic-embed-text" for embeddings (rather than OpenAI).

-You can watch the full tutorial here on [YouTube](https://youtu.be/hAdEuDBN57g).
+You can watch the full tutorial from Dave here on [YouTube](https://youtu.be/hAdEuDBN57g).

 ## Pgvectorscale Documentation